From robust tests to Bayes-like posterior distributions: Construction of the posterior distribution

 \end{ass} When $\ell$ is a genuine distance, inequalities~\eref{eq-triangle} and~\eref{eq-triangleb} are satisfied with $\tau=1$ since they correspond to the triangle inequality.
 When $\ell$ is the square of a distance, these inequalities are satisfied with $\tau=2$.

-The construction of the posterior distribution not only depends on the prior $\pi$ but also on the choice of the loss function $\ell$.
-We assume that it can be associated to a family $\sT(\ell,\sM)=\ac{t_{(P,Q)},\; (P,Q)\in\sM^{2}}$ of functions on $(E,\cE)$ with properties that are described below.
-We shall see that many classical loss functions (among which the total variation distance, the 1-Wasserstein distance, the squared Hellinger loss, etc.) can be associated to families $\sT(\ell,\sM)$ satisfying our Assumption~\ref{Hypo-1}. \begin{ass} The elements $t_{(P,Q)}$ of $\sT(\ell,\sM)$ satisfy: \begin{listi} \item The mapping
+Importantly, we assume that $\ell$ is associated with a family $\sT(\ell,\sM)=\ac{t_{(P,Q)},\; (P,Q)\in\sM^{2}}$ of test statistics on $(E,\cE)$ which possesses the properties below.
+We shall see in Section~\ref{sect-ACLF} that many classical loss functions (among which the total variation distance, the squared Hellinger distance, etc.) can be associated with families $\sT(\ell,\sM)$ satisfying the following assumptions. \begin{ass} The elements $t_{(P,Q)}$ of $\sT(\ell,\sM)$ satisfy: \begin{listi} \item The mapping

 is measurable.

 \item For all $P,Q\in\sM$, $t_{(P,Q)}=-t_{(Q,P)}$.

 \item there exist positive numbers $a_{0},a_{1}$ such that, for all $S\in\sP$ and $P,Q\in\sM$,